 Proper Finger Placement

 The placement of your trigger finger is crucial.
-The pad of your finger (the area between the tip and the first joint) should contact the trigger.
-This placement allows for the most control and minimal disruption of the firearm's alignment.
+The pad of your finger should make contact with the trigger.
+This placement allows for greater control and minimal disruption of the firearm's alignment.

 Smooth and Controlled Pressure